-The Company does not monitor assets and liabilities by segments and therefore, this information has not been disclosed.
+The Group does not monitor assets and liabilities by segments and therefore, this information has not been disclosed.
+The Group does not monitor income and expenses or assets and liabilities of the subsidiary Stolist d.o.o. by segments.

 The hotels, apartments and campsites (operating assets) are located in the Republic of Croatia.